atar-axis/xpadneo/docs/README.md

   your kernel.
 Please follow the steps described [here](https://github.com/notro/rpi-source/wiki) in this case.
 * On **generic distributions**, it doesn't need DKMS but requires a configured kernel source tree, then:
   `cd hid-xpadneo && make modules && sudo make modules_install`
+* **Module singing and UEFI secure boot:** If installing yourself, you may need to follow the instructions above for package maintainers.

 Please feel free to add other distributions as well!